-Good news for parents whose child has been diagnosed with attention deficit hyperactivity disorder (ADHD): a few dietary changes might help to reduce their symptoms, according to a recent study from the ADHD Research Centre in the Netherlands.
+Good news for parents whose child has been diagnosed with attention deficit hyperactivity disorder (ADHD): a few dietary changes might help to reduce their symptoms, according to a study from the ADHD Research Centre in the Netherlands.
 A restricted elimination diet can work, researchers say, because they believe ADHD symptoms in some children might be affected by eating specific foods.

 Researchers recruited 100 children from Belgium and the Netherlands between the ages of 4 and 8 who had been diagnosed with ADHD and divided them into two groups.
 One group was placed on the restrictive elimination diet, and parents of the rest of the kids were simply told to feed their children a healthy diet.